L3n1ad/ClarissaBlog/README.md

 ### Prerequisites

-Things needs to be installed, follow official documentations:
+Things needs to be installed for development, follow official documentations:

 * MongoDB Compass